Theucalyptus/StageIoT/README.md

 ## Benchmarking
 - Client:
     - measures the Network latency when sending data via http (from client to server), when pulling data from the server (total round-trip time of the request)
+    - measures the total
-    - The client measures the percentage of succes of a network (rx/tx) (i.e packet loss) (only for Http, see below for more info on LoRa)
+    - The client measures the percentage of succes of a network rx/tx (i.e packet loss) (Not supported by all networking options)
 - Platform:
     - measures the network delay for all type of messages, and saves it in the database for device update messages (`netDelay` column in the database)
     - packet loss for each device (total packet loss, combination of all networks* and for all messages), and logged in the device data (total number of lost packets between two successful device update messages) (`packetLoss` column in the database)

-Note: because we use a message number (modulo 256) to detect package loss, if using multiple network simultaneously, packets may arrive out-of-order and would be counted as packet-loss, even though they have been received and processed.
+NOTE: We use a message number (modulo 256) to detect package loss.
+If multiple network are used simultaneously, packets may arrive out-of-order and would be counted as packet-loss, even though they have been received and processed.

 ## Details